WOLVERHAMPTON

 Irving Martin would also produce records by other West Midlands groups including Finders Keepers, Sight And Sound, and The Royalty.
 Lead vocalist John O'Hara's recollection of The Californian's recording sessions (From Keith Farley's book 'N Between Times') is worth repeating here as follows:

-For the third Californians single release, the record company took no chances so had the group record a cover of the 'Spanky and Our Gang' big U.S. hit 'Sunday Will Never Be The Same'.
+For the third Californians single release, the record company took no chances so had the group record a cover of the "Spanky and Our Gang" big U.S. hit 'Sunday Will Never Be The Same'.
 Decca spared no expense in providing a full orchestral backing on the record's A and B sides and with strong promotion and airplay how could an already proven hit fail?
-Sunday Will Never Be The Same was indeed another big seller in the West Midlands where the group had their fans but unfortunately sold poorly elsewhere.
-It seemed the rest of the country did not share the same enthusiasm for the American West Coast sound.

 A real gem of a track recorded by The Californians during this time was the radical 'Cooks Of Cakes And Kindness', composed by the Ivy Leagues' John Carter.
-This record was given a full-blown 'psychedelic' production reminiscent of The Beatles 'Magical Mystery Tour' set with echoey horns, drums and organ along with electric 'fuzz' guitar.
-This was indeed a contrast to most of their other 'pop' sounding discs!
+This record was given a full-blown psychedelic production reminiscent of The Beatles "Magical Mystery Tour" set with echoey horns, drums and organ along with electric 'fuzz' guitar.
+This was indeed a contrast to most of their other "pop" sounding discs!

-It wasn't long before The Californians' line-up changed again to include Mick Brookes from a group called 'The Cobras' who replaced Roger Clarke.
-There was also a new drummer/vocalist Robbie Trevis from a Dudley group called 'The Choice' who replaced Keith Evans.
+It wasn't long before The Californians' line-up changed again to include Mick Brookes from a popular Bilston group called The Cobras who replaced Roger Clarke.
+There was also a new drummer/vocalist Robbie Trevis from a Dudley group called The Choice who replaced Keith Evans.
 Robbie's story is as follows:

 Despite the lack of record success, the group's live performances were always met with enthusiasm from the audience.
 A newspaper review of a show they played in Jersey read as follows: "In two half-hour sets, the group practically brought the house down with applause.
 The Californians' full and powerful harmony sound filled the hall.
-They were happy, laughing and enthusiastic so not surprisingly, the audience reacted in the same way".
+They were happy, laughing and enthusiastic so not surprisingly, the audience reacted in the same way."

 The Californians were chosen to support no less than Jimi Hendrix, Cat Stevens, Engelbert Humperdink, and The Walker Brothers on a major 'package tour' of the U.K. in 1967.
 Quite a bizarre line-up of talent "that you would never see today" remarked Robbie Trevis.
 His own recollections of that tour is as follows:

 The Californians continued to tour and release more great singles on both the Decca and Fontana labels including, rather strangely, a cover of Cliff Richard's number one hit 'Congratulations'.
 There were also a few more line-up changes.
 Geoff Parkes replaced John O'Hara and Adrian Ingram was added as an extra guitarist to fill-out the sound on stage.
-Adrian was a talented player and had played in Robbie Trevis' former group 'The Choice' as well as local groups 'Gilt Edge' and 'Evolution'.
+Adrian was a talented player and had played in Robbie Trevis' former group "The Choice" as well as local groups "Gilt Edge" and "Evolution".

 All good things come to an end and unfortunately, the end of the 1960s saw the end on the horizon for The Californians.
 The group disbanded in 1970 after their final performance at the Grey Topper Ballroom in Nottingham.
 Their last single released in 1969 was a cover of Brum band The Fortunes 'You've Got Your Troubles' with the B-side 'Early Morning Sun' composed by guitarist Adrian Ingram.
 Variations of the line-up continued for a few more years during the 1970s.
 What became of the former Californians and what are they doing today you may ask?